pranavchavda/matcha-sea-vivaldi/README.md

 # Arc-for-Vivaldi

-Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc](https://github.com/NicoHood/arc-theme) (or [Arc Grey](https://github.com/eti0/arc-grey-theme)), a popular GTK theme.
+Arc for Vivaldi is a custom css file that integrates Vivaldi's UI with [Arc](https://github.com/NicoHood/arc-theme), a popular GTK theme.

-07/30/18 There are a few bugs in this skin right now, but I'm in between computers for a little while at the moment and can't dedicate sufficient time to any of my projects.
-I'm building a new computer and will be back to updating this and my other stuff once I've done so.
-Sorry for any inconvenience.

-01/20/18 I'm now considering this project "complete."
-I'll probably only update it in the future if a Vivaldi update breaks something, or if someone finds a bug in AFV that I didn't know about.

 ## Features: